Art Journal 2016

 Rural Japanese Shrine

-Did a painting of the airport at evening time on the way back from England.
+Did a painting of the airport at evening time on the way back to Japan from England.
 I think this is in South Korea.

 Beautiful sunset on the slopes of Yufudake.
 I realized you don't have to climb to the top of the mountain in order to find a good scene to paint.

-This view is right next to my daughter's kinder-garden so I see this view almost everyday and often this leads to an idea for a picture.
-I really liked the sharp edgy slits of light created by the roofs as well as the touches of light from various other objects.
-Around this time I started to paint a lot of dramatic urban scenes and I guess this is one of the early ones - although I'm not sure you could call it urban, perhaps a kind of "rural urban" mmm.
+This view is right next to my daughter's kinder-garden so I see this view almost everyday and I've often thought it might make a good painting.
+On this day, it was very sunny and I really liked the sharp edgy slits of glinting light created by the roofs as well as the random and tiny touches of light from various other objects.
+Around this time I started to paint a lot of dramatic urban scenes and I guess this is one of the early ones - although I'm not sure you could call it urban, perhaps a kind of "rural urban" - hmm.

 Buy a Giclee print of any of these paintings on Canson Aquarelle Rag (watercolor paper), 8 x 10" (20.3 x 25.4 cms), $60 (includes shipping).
 Full refund if damaged during delivery.
 Please include the title of the painting.